mobify/developer-values/README.md

 * Open by default.
 * Small, empowered teams are unstoppable.
 Let's make more of those.
 * New problems don't require new technology.
+* Refuse to let things be broken, hard or complex.
 * Don't take this all too seriously.